 Prospective registration of experiments is very valuable for controversial research areas such as parapsychology.
 Registration greatly increases the reliability and confidence for reviews or meta-analyses of a line of research.
 The registered experiments provide a database that is not subject to possible reporting or publication biases.
 Registration also increases confidence by providing clear evidence that the key hypotheses and analyses were planned prior to conducting the experiment.
 This documented planning of experiments enhances the methodological quality for an area of research.
-In medical research, registration of experimental studies is increasingly required as a condition for publication and for regulatory compliance.
+In medical research, prospective, public registration of experimental studies is increasingly required as a condition for publication and for regulatory compliance.
 The registrations must be publicly accessible on a study registry before data collection starts.

 The KPU Registry for Parapsychological Experiments is a simple registry that makes the provided information publicly available.
-It will make it possible for researchers, reviewers, editors and others to identify studies that were planned for a given line of research and to verify that a study report matches its pre-registered information.
+It offers researchers, reviewers, editors and others the ability to identify studies that were planned for a line of research and to verify that a study report matches the pre-registered information.

 About the KPU Registry